Bernard Wolfe: Biography

 In 1974 Wolfe signed a seven-book contract with a recently formed Los Angeles publisher, Wollstonecraft Inc. Unfortunately the publisher suffered financial troubles, and Wolfe published no books after this.
 It remains uncertain whether several books may or may not have been printed, particularly because of variant titles used in a 1974 Publishers Weekly article.
 The Great Prince Died was republished with emendations as Trotsky Dead.
 A novel entitled Full Disclosure and advertised to appear in 1975 as an “international suspense novel highlighting moral conflicts among the men who hold the keys to government secrets” may be the Watergate–inspired novel Lies, whose publication corresponds with Wollstonecraft's 1975 schedule, about an undercover government agent whose marriage falters as does his faith in the work he does.
 Julie: The Life and Times of John Garfield (or Body and Soul: The Life and Death of John Garfield), a biography of the actor by Wolfe and Edward Medard was advertised in several trade journals throughout 1975 and 1977 but its publication is uncertain.
 A novel, Blood Money, and a collection of essays and reviews, Men Not Quite Without Women, were never published.

 In 1975 he collaborated with Michael Blankfort on a play, Karl and Arthur, about Karl Marx and Arthur Rimbaud.

 Throughout the 1970s articles and profiles noted a lengthy novel that Wolfe was writing about the Delano grape strike.
 In 1969 Wolfe had conducted a series of UCLA lectures on the proletarian novel, and the Delano grape strike had been employed as background in several of the stories in Move Up, Dress Up, Drink Up, Burn Up.

 Wolfe married the actress Dolores Michaels in Los Angeles on June 30, 1960.
 The marriage was her second and his first.
-The remained married until his death on Oct.
-27, 1985.
-Death certificate lists Michaels as spouse at death.
+The remained married until his death on October 27, 1985, and his death certificate lists Michaels as spouse at death.
 They had twin daughters, Jordan M. and Miranda I., born in Los Angeles on July 23, 1970.

 Wolfe died of a heart attack at the Motion Picture and Television Hospital.